Welcome to CHINA!

 Language: Mandarin

-Currency: Renminbi or
+Currency: Renminbi or Chinese Yuan (CNY)

 Climate: varies due to vast land area: tropical zone, subtropical zone, warm temperate zone, middle temperate zone, cold temperate zone and plateau zone